CMMS vs. EAM: What’s the Difference?

 • Project management: Some EAM software includes limited project management modules to streamline specific projects related to maintenance tasks and asset management.

-As seen above, CMMS and EAM share a lot of key features.
+As seen above, CMMS and EAM share many key features.
 However, the primary difference lies in their scope of functionality.
 EAM covers significantly more than CMMS.
 In fact, CMMS can be seen as part of a complete EAM system.

 Which is Best for Business?

-CMMS and EAM software can mostly do the same tasks, but there are times one solution might be better than the other. which is more appropriate largely depends on the scope of assets.
+CMMS and EAM software can mostly perform the same tasks, but there are times when one solution might be better than the other.
+Which is more appropriate largely depends on the scope of assets.
 For example, EAM is usually more appropriate for businesses tracking assets across multiple locations and requiring a large number of users.

 • Oil and gas